 Here are a few ways to prevent pinworm infections in your family:

 Remember that pinworms are quite common among kids and aren't harmful.
-By taking a short course of medication and following some prevention tips, you'll be rid of the worms in no time.
+By taking medication and following some prevention tips, you'll be rid of the worms in no time.

 |Why Do I Have to Wash My Hands After Using the Bathroom?
 Wash after you flush!
 Find out why in this article for kids.|